NoahMarconi/blog/abiencoder/abi_encoded_return.md

 encodedData = ABIExample.interface.functions.set({ id: 555, permission: 0 }).data;
 ```

-Finally, let's send this data to our Caller contract, which in turn relays it to ABIExample where the data is treated a `User struct`.
+Finally, let's send this data to our Caller contract, which in turn relays it to ABIExample where the data is relayed as a `User struct`.

 ```
 let Caller;